rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 to get the team and contributors to be a little more focused.
-E.g. maybe try to convince people to put aside work on ambition A, in order to get more people working together on ambition B, and then later there will (hopefully) be more ccapacity to address A after B has been addressed.
+E.g. maybe try to convince people to put aside work on ambition A, in order to get more people working together on ambition B, and then later there will (hopefully) be more capacity to address A after B has been addressed.
 But, since this is open source, its very much a matter of how much excitement each ambition can build up around its particular project, and how attractive they can make contribution be to newcomers.